 We preserve things because it is responsible and sustainable, and because history lives in buildings and landscapes more than in books.
 Our built environment is central to sustaining our identity, our pride, and our economy.
-I am wary of restoration: I tell my students that 95% of historic preservation is adaptive re-use: bringing buildings into the present while retaining their embodied energy, their design wisdom and the messages they convey about our own past.
+I am wary of restoration: 95% of historic preservation is adaptive re-use: bringing buildings into the present while retaining their embodied energy, their design wisdom and the messages they convey about our own past.

 Preservation is about the future, not the past.
 It is a potent and democratic planning tool for all communities, and it is the heart and soul of sustainability.